Codeception/Codeception/docs/modules/FTP.md

 * timeout: 90 - timeout settings for connecting the ftp server.
 * user: anonymous - user to access ftp server, defaults to anonymous authentication.
 * password - password, defaults to empty for anonymous.
+* key - path to RSA key for sftp.
 * tmp - path to local directory for storing tmp files.
 * passive: true - Turns on or off passive mode (FTP only)
 * cleanup: true - remove tmp files from local directory on completion.